coenttb/swift-one-time-password/README.md

 ## Related Packages

-- [swift-rfc-6238](https://github.com/swift-web-standards/swift-rfc-6238) - Swift implementation of RFC 6238: TOTP: Time-Based One-Time Password Algorithm
+### Used By

+- [swift-identities](https://github.com/coenttb/swift-identities): The Swift library for identity authentication and management.

+### Third-Party Dependencies

+- [pointfreeco/swift-dependencies](https://github.com/pointfreeco/swift-dependencies): A dependency management library for controlling dependencies in Swift.
-- [swift-crypto](https://github.com/apple/swift-crypto) - Open-source implementation of a substantial portion of the API of Apple CryptoKit suitable for use on Linux platforms
+- [apple/swift-crypto](https://github.com/apple/swift-crypto): Open-source implementation of a substantial portion of the API of Apple CryptoKit.
-- [swift-dependencies](https://github.com/pointfreeco/swift-dependencies) - A dependency management library inspired by SwiftUI's "environment"

 ## Contributing